Topics Map > Printing

 Below are the fields included on the request form, as well as an explanation of what is needed for each entry and/or why we need the information.
 The first 3 fields are very straight forward, and simply gather contact information.

 This allows us to figure out if it is a specific program or file type that is causing the issues printing.
-If you are printing a PDF from learn at UW, you should list the Web browser you printed it from, and not simply say pdf.
-That is something you could include in the additional details section.
+If you are printing a PDF from learn at UW, you should state the Web browser you printed it from (Chrome, Firefox, Internet Explorer, Safari, etc), and not simply say "browser."

 This allows us to narrow down the cause to see if the problem is specific to one computer.
 Generally this entry should be WIN-#### or Tux-### (ex WIN-1005 or Tux-102).